Brewers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pete Alonso and the New York Mets play William Contreras and the Milwaukee Brewers at Citi Field on Tuesday.
-First pitch is at 7:10 PM ET.
+Kodai Senga starts for the New York Mets on Wednesday at Citi Field against Christian Yelich and the Milwaukee Brewers.
+First pitch is at 7:10 PM ET for the third game of a four-game series.

-Bookmakers list the Mets as -140 moneyline favorites, while giving the underdog Brewers +115 moneyline odds to win.
-The total for the game is set at 9 runs.
+The Mets are the favorite in this one, at -145, while the underdog Brewers have +120 odds to play spoiler.
+The over/under is 9 runs for the contest.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.